Albert Shanker: Erroneous quote

+Shanker's biographer, Richard Kahlenberg, found no record of Shanker's ever saying this and does not believe he ever did.

 In popular culture

-There is a reference to Albert Shanker in the Woody Allen movie Sleeper (1973).
+Shanker is referenced in the Woody Allen movie Sleeper (1973).
 The protagonist is transported to the future, where he is told that the old world was destroyed when "a man named Albert Shanker got hold of a nuclear warhead."
-Film critic James Monaco wrote- 'This is not funny at all, unless you know the cranky, whining head of the New York United Federation of Teachers'.
+Film critic James Monaco wrote, "This is not funny at all, unless you know the cranky, whining head of the New York United Federation of Teachers".